-Aspects Observations made by Actions Taken by Analyzed the Peer Team the Institution Promotion of Research Staff encouraged for research work through study leave and adjustment in teaching schedule.
+Aspects Analyzed Observations made by the Peer Team Actions Taken by the Institution Promotion of Research Staff encouraged for research work through study leave and adjustment in teaching schedule.
 Faculty encourages action research with one of the faculty members having expertise in preparing manual for action research.
 Faculty participation in seminars/ conferences is good.
-Action Research is included course 202.
+Action Research is included in course 202.
 Dr. Kapadia extended her services as an expert in the modules on Action Research.
-D Kapadia also guides and motivat the trainees to undertake Action Research projects on the various problems of practicing schools.
+Dr. Kapadia also guides and motivates the trainees to undertake Action Research projects on the various problems of practicing schools.
+Our faculty members also participate in various National and International level seminars and workshops on Research.
 Research and Publication output One paper presented by a faculty member in a seminar.
 Technology related instructional material developed by the college negligible.
 Research publication in refereed journals absent.
 One faculty member contributed for curriculum model development.
 Faculty member are encouraged to present their Research Papers in Seminars.
 Self-study material is prepared with the help of ICT.
 Trainees are specially trained and encouraged to use PPT techniques during giving lessons.
 They are also guided to prepare various types of charts.
 Two faculty members have published their Research articles in International Research Journals and four faculty members have the honour of publishing their articles in National level Journals.